GEO for developers: what gets cited by ChatGPT and Perplexity

 When you type "find the weather" in ChatGPT, it feels like ChatGPT went on the internet.
 Behind one window there are several layers:

 The model is only one step.
-Same logic for a competitor report: finished text in the chat, but inside — search first, then the model wording the answer.
+Same logic for a competitor report: finished text in the chat, but inside the product runs search first, then the model words the answer.

 A prompt is any text you send the model: a question, a task, a chunk of code.